munificent/craftinginterpreters/book/optimization.md

 ^code find-string-next (3 before, 1 after)

-These are real optimizations.
-This function is called only when interning strings, which wasn't heavily stressed by our benchmark.
-But a Lox program that created lots of strings might noticeably benefit from this change.

-### Memory manager changes

-There are a few places in the memory management code where we access a hash table's capacity.
-First, we need a `<=` in the loop when we mark all of the entries in a table.

-^code mark-table (1 before, 1 after)

-And another one in the loop to remove unmarked entries from the string table.

-^code remove-white (1 before, 1 after)

-Finally, the garbage collector tracks the amount of memory freed, so it needs an accurate count of the entry array size.

-^code free-table (1 before, 1 after)

-That's our last `+ 1`!
-That was a lot of plumbing just to turn a couple of `%` operators into `&`.

-Let's see if it was worth it.
+Let's see if our fixes were worth it.
 I tweaked that zoological benchmark to count how many <span name="batch">batches</span> of 10,000 calls it can run in ten seconds.
 More batches equals faster performance.
 On my machine using the unoptimized code, the benchmark gets through 3,192 batches.
 After this optimization, that jumps to 6,249.